This post was updated on: December 2023

-Innot Springs is a hidden gem located in North West Queensland.
-The springs are in a secluded spot, making it the perfect place to relax and escape the hustle and bustle of everyday life.
-The natural surroundings and clear waters make Innot Springs a must-visit location for all outdoors people.
+Innot Hot Springs is a hidden gem located in North West Queensland.
+The natural springs are in a secluded spot, making it the perfect place to relax and escape the hustle and bustle of everyday life.
+The natural surroundings and clear waters make Innot Hot Springs a must-visit location for all outdoors people.

-Innot hot springs are located in North West Queensland, just 2 hrs southwest of Cairns.
+Innot Hot Springs are located in North West Queensland, just 2 hrs southwest of Cairns.
 You will arrive just outside Innot Hot Springs Leisure and Camping Park on the Kennedy highway and will need to walk down to under the bridge or upstream slightly.

-What to Expect at the Innot Hot Springs
+What to Expect at Innot Hot Springs

 Even though it was cold outside, it became very relaxing once we were in the water.